 USB repair is very common.
 These plug-and-play portable storage drives makes for a simpler file transfer between different computers.
 You can find flash storage inside SSDs, external drives, laptops, tablets, and more.
 Click here for USB recovery options if you have lost data on your USB drive.
 USB sticks make it easy to back up important files from your PC, and boot your system away from home.

 When functioning properly, a user simply plugs the drive into an open USB port.
-The computer’s operating system will recognize the device as a removable drive and assign it a drive letter.
-Unlike most other removable drives, the USB device does not require rebooting after it is attached.
-It also doesn’t require an external or battery power supply of any kind.
+The computer’s operating system will recognize the device and assign it a drive letter.
+Unlike most other removable drives, the USB device doesn’t require rebooting.
+Also, doesn’t require an external or battery power supply of any kind.

 Thanks to the popularity and usefulness of this compact device, it’s not uncommon for it to need repair.
+Once unexpected damage to your USB drive causes you to lose files, what can you do?
+Because of tiny circuits, it’s difficult to solder connections.
+Professional USB recovery experts can retrieve your data.
+Those attempting USB repair at home often make things worse.
+In the end, if you melt the circuit board trying to solder points to wires, it can lead to permanent data loss.
 In the event that your flash drive is broken or isn’t working properly, here’s a step-by-step process for conducting a basic fix.